-Sure, our games are competitive but they are played in what we like to think is the real ‘Spirit of Cricket’.
+Sure, our games are competitive but they are played in what we like to think is the true ‘Spirit of Cricket’.
 From recent visitors: “Thank you for a wonderful day yesterday.
 Your ground is a gem and beautifully tended too.
 It was a privilege to play on it….

 For the first time IIRC, we did not require the master wizard Jerry to get the scarifier to start so things were well under way when I arrived a fashionable 30 mins late in anticipation of Jerry being called upon to work his magic on the recalcitrant machinery.

 GCC’s Will Wray was asked to play for The Gentlemen of England at Windsor against The Royal Household CC.
 The game was obviously very short of an umpire and Will asked if I might.
 That had Will, Angela, Fran, Camice and me arrive at the gate to our names on a list….

 Bishop Stortford’s Flycatchers visited on Sunday and for once the spectators were not treated to a run fest at Spring Lane.
 The Ground looked its usual immaculate self and the pitch seemed true enough credit is due to the bowlers and fielders.
 Talking of fielding….